 As a democratically governed and member-owned electric cooperative, MTE encourages members to participate in the election process during the Annual Meeting.
 Each year, members vote for their Board of Directors, Nominating Committee, proposed bylaw changes and any other business that may come before the membership.

 Below are some frequently asked questions related to the election and voting process.
 If you have additional questions, comments, or concerns about the election process, let us know at 877-777-9020 or send us an email.

 Frequently Asked Questions

-Additional nominations for open positions by interested members who qualify can be submitted in writing not less than 60 days prior to the Annual Meeting.
-The current deadlines are posted on MTEMC.com/AnnualMeeting.
+Nominations for open positions by interested members must be received not less than 60 days prior to the Annual Meeting.

 No, the proxy is valid only for the meeting specified on the proxy form.